vecuenca/sr-tab/README.md

-#EarthPorn New Tab
+#Subreddit New Tab
-Displays random images from /r/EarthPorn when opening a new tab.
+Displays random images from a subreddit when opening a new tab.